amrita-tifac-cyber-course-repo/2025-26-EVEN-MTech-24CY731-DMML/projects/DMML#13/README.md

 - `preprocessing_flowchart1.png`: Details on how the hallucination dataset was cleaned and balanced.
 - `model_arch.png`: Technical diagram of the Self-Critique NLI core.
 - `Datasets.png`: Combination of all the datasets used.
+- `prediction_flowchart.png`: To make the final decision on hallucinations, the real-time prediction pipeline uses topic-aware stochastic sampling and NLI-based consistency scoring.

 ### Config/
 - `requirements.txt`: List of all Python dependencies required to run the engine.